curvance/curvance-contracts/contracts/README.md

 ## Subdirectories

 ### 📁 architecture
-**Purpose**: Core architecture contracts for the protocol, including a registry for the protocol's contracts, delegation, cross-chain communication, rewards, gauges, and more.
+**Purpose**: Foundational contracts that establish the core governance and operational infrastructure for the Curvance protocol.
+These contracts manage protocol-wide permissions, cross-chain communication, reward distribution, and token emissions governance, forming the secure backbone that enables all other protocol components to function cohesively across multiple chains.

 **Contents**:
 - 📄 `CentralRegistry.sol`: Manages permissions and protocol contract registration within the Curvance Protocol.